samedling/MCSAS/README.txt

 OS X/EPD/Tkinter: Make sure you have Canopy.
 EPD might tell you it's updated everything, but it's still not the same as Canopy.
 Centos/F2PY: Make sure you are using the version of F2PY which matches your version of Python (2.7+), otherwise just loading the Fortran module causes a Segmentation Fault.
 OS X (and Windows?): You need to close all the old plots before you can run things again.
 Otherwise, it's otherwise unresponsive for some reason.
+PIL: On older systems you may need to manually remove PIL and install Pillow (`sudo pip uninstall PIL` and `sudo pip install Pillow`); newer systems should simply come with Pillow.
+Otherwise Image won't be able to read the funny SAXS TIF files.